cctbx/cctbx_project/sphinx/iotbx/iotbx.cif.rst

 Python representation of a CIF file
 -----------------------------------

-The module ``iotbx.cif.model`` contains three important classes that represent different levels of the CIF hierarchy.
-The class ``model.cif`` is equivalent to a full CIF file, and contains zero or more CIF data blocks, which in turn are represented by the class ``model.block``.
+The module :py:mod:`iotbx.cif.model` contains three important classes that represent different levels of the CIF hierarchy.
+The class :py:class:`iotbx.model.cif` is equivalent to a full CIF file, and contains zero or more CIF data blocks, which in turn are represented by the class :py:class:`iotbx.model.block`.
 These two classes behave in a very similar way to a normal Python dictionary, and values can be set or accessed using the familiar square bracket syntax.
-A ``model.block`` object consists of a set of data names and associated data values, which may or may not be looped items.
-Querying a ``model.block`` object for a given data name will return a simple string if the item is not looped, or a `flex.std_string`_ array for looped values.
+A :py:class:`iotbx.model.block` object consists of a set of data names and associated data values, which may or may not be looped items.
+Querying a :py:class:`iotbx.model.block` object for a given data name will return a simple string if the item is not looped, or a :py:class:`scitbx.flex.std_string` array for looped values.

-Starting with the ``quartz_structure`` already obtained above we will create a cif block containing the symmetry information about the structure::
+Starting with the :py:obj:`quartz_structure` already obtained above we will create a cif block containing the symmetry information about the structure::

   from iotbx.cif import model